posthtml/posthtml-safe-class-names/readme.md

 ### `replacements`

-The plugin accepts an options object where you can define character replacement mappings.
+The plugin accepts an options object where you can define character replacement mappings:

-Default:

 ```js
 {